Senior Lecturer in Modern History, the Department of History and Politics, Liverpool Hope University.

 My research specialisms focus on British-Irish relations; modern Ireland; European Nationalism; inter-war European Fascism; Margaret Thatcher and the Conservative Party; Northern Ireland; and the Blessed John Henry Newman.

-Recently, in support of my research on Margaret Thatcher, I was awarded an Archives By-Fellowship (2016-2017) from Churchill College, Cambridge University and the 2016-2017 John Antcliffe Memorial Fund Grant from The Churchill Archives Centre, Cambridge University (https://www.chu.cam.ac.uk/
+Recently, in support of my research on Margaret Thatcher, I was awarded an Archives By-Fellowship (2016-2017) from Churchill College, University of Cambridge and the 2016-2017 John Antcliffe Memorial Fund Grant from The Churchill Archives Centre, University of Cambridge (https://www.chu.cam.ac.uk/

-3. Lecturer on Level I core module series: Continental Europe and Britain and Ireland seminars and various Skills and Sources Workshops.
+2. Level I (Year 2) core module series: Continental Europe and Britain and Ireland seminars and various Skills and Sources Workshops.

 1. Level I (Year Two) co-ordinator